zmoog/zmoog.github.io/content/post/alfred-workflow.md

  ## Example: Arduino CLI

-Sometime I want to see the details of the Arduino board connected to my laptop, list the installed core or search theough the libraties usimg the Arduino CLI.
+Sometime I want to see the details of the Arduino board connected to my laptop, list the installed core or search theough the libraties using the Arduino CLI.

+You can browse the final project visiting https://github.com/zmoog/alfred-arduino-cli/.

 I always have one or more open terminal, the zsh and reverse search ready, but sometimes all you need is to repeat over over a small subset of recurring actions.